Luzia (Cirque du Soleil): Rain curtain and pool

 A notable aspect of Luzia is the center-stage rain curtain which was created by French company Aquatique Show.
 The rain truss consists of a rotating chassis with a line of individually-controlled valves to precisely release water, creating patterns and images.
 The chassis also has twelve lights to illuminate and emphasize the rain, and the floor of the stage is perforated to let water drain.
 The falling rain displays common Mexican patterns, animals, and foliage/trees.

 The stage features a 3000 liter pool and a separate truck outside of the tent with a 3500 liter tank to store water for the pool and rain curtain during/in-between shows.
 The system also allows the water of the pool to be pumped to the truck so it can be filtered and cleaned.
 The water temperature is kept in the upper 30s (~100 °F) for the comfort of the performing artists.

+Critical reception

+The Guardian, "Luzia is one of the company’s stronger shows and also brings surprises and engaging, tongue-in-cheek characters."

+Los Angeles Times, "The result feels less like a circus than some sort of high-end tech trade show, the acts seemingly rushed through on the way to the next gadgetry display."